 1. Determine Where the Leak Is Coming From

 The no. 1 way to fix a leak is to identify where it’s coming from.
-You want to be sure you solve the leak at it's source so you don't have to pay to fix it twice.
-And just because you see water leaking out of a window doesn't mean water is coming through the window on the outside.
+You want to be sure you solve the leak at its source so you don’t have to pay to fix it twice.
+And just because you see water leaking out of a window doesn’t mean water is coming through the window on the outside.

 Let me explain: If there’s a crack in your siding, water can run down the side of your house, soak into the top of your window, and start to seep inside.
 The window itself could be perfectly fine.
 And if you were to replace the window in this case, you could find yourself facing the exact same leak years down the road.
+Another example can occur if the window in the story above, where you found the leak, has a rotted seal.
+Water can soak into the seal, drain down the wall, and make its way into the bottom window.
+Again, there’s absolutely nothing wrong with your bottom window in this case.
+If you were to replace it, the leak would come right back.

-So how do you solve the mystery of where the leak is coming from?
+So, how do you solve the mystery of where the leak is coming from?
 You start with two people: one on the inside and one on the outside.
-On a dry, sunny day, have the person on the inside spray a hose against where you think the leak is coming from for 10 minutes.
+On a dry, sunny day, have the person inside spray a hose against where you think the leak is coming from for 10 minutes.
+After 10 minutes, if you see no leak, it’s time to check for another possible cause, like nearby siding.
+Start from the top down (so if you have a window above the leaking window, check it first), checking the window where the leak is visible last.

 2. Replace the Exterior Caulking